Are you interested in joining the Orleans Climate Action Network? If so, please click here .

 See https://www.capecodcommission.org/our-work/climate-action-plan/

-And... for a closer look at the Cape Cod Commission's study of climate change impacts on Orleans, check out this snapshot of high priority road segments in Orleans, part of the Low-Lying Roads Project described in the column to the left.
+And... for a closer look at the Cape Cod Commission's study of climate change impacts on Orleans, check out this snapshot of high priority road segments in Orleans, part of the Low-Lying Roads Project described in the column below and discussed in the final article on this webpage..

 Advocating for More Energy Efficient and Affordable Housing on Cape Cod